“Transportation management system” means different things to different people.

 Often we see shippers rely on their TMS to meet their needs for audit and business intelligence.
 Do that, and you limit your ability to perform a robust audit and develop true landed cost metrics.

 Certainly, there are TMS applications that offer freight bill audit functionality.
 However, these are typically match-based audit programs that force you to loosen your approval thresholds, potentially leaving meaningful dollars on the table.
-The preferred method of audit is to re-rate against the actual carrier contracts to give you the most accurate, expected paid amount.
+The preferred method of audit is to re-rate against the actual carrier contracts.
+This gives you the most accurate, expected paid amount.

-By managing this in your TMS, you bear the burden of resolving any errors yourself or shifting that burden to your carrier partners to reconcile the discrepancies within a TMS dashboard or portal.
+By managing this in your TMS, you bear the burden of resolving any errors yourself.
+Alternately, you shift that burden to your carrier partners to reconcile the discrepancies within a TMS dashboard or portal.
 While carriers will do this today, they will factor in additional costs for that labor within your contracted rates.

 You can get ad hoc reporting as part of a TMS solution allowing you to measure and report on your operational activities in real time.
 In our experience, this is critical for teams driving the tactical arm of your business, which is relegated to carrier performance data, tracking information and forecasted cost.